Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Model

 \section{Model}

 We consider a game in which a \emph{Sender} (``she'') wishes to persuade a \emph{Receiver} (``he'').
 There is an unknown state $\omega$ which can be either $L$ (``left'') or $R$ (``right'').
-The receiver ultimately takes a binary action $\ell$ or $r$, which yields the following payoffs for the sender and the receiver:
+The receiver ultimately takes a binary action $\ell$ or $r$, which yields the following payoffs: